Home » Understanding Geometry: Key Concepts Every Student Should Know

 Circles

-A circle is a set of points that are all the same distance from a central point.
+A circle consists of all points that are the same distance from a central point.

 Solid Shapes (Three-Dimensional Geometry)